Brainicism/KMQ_Discord/docs/GAMEPLAY.md

 Everyone starts off as a `Novice` and works their way up as a `Trainee` (Level 10), `Pre-debut` (Level 20), `Nugu` (Level 30), and many more!
 Check out `,profile` and `,scoreboard` to see where you and other players stand!

 ## EXP Modifiers
-- Playing with more people will increase how much EXP you gain, ranging between 0.75x (single player) to 1.25x EXP (6+ players)
+- Playing with more people will increase how much EXP you gain, ranging between 1x (single player) to 1.5x EXP (6+ players)
-- Guessing quickly will earn you 1.1x EXP
+- Guessing quickly (within 1 second) will earn you 1.1x EXP
 - Guess streaks greater than 5 will earn you 1.2x EXP
 - Voting on [top.gg](https://top.gg/bot/508759831755096074/vote) rewards you 2x EXP for an hour.
 You can vote once every 12 hours.
 See `,vote` for more details
 - Every weekend is a 2x EXP weekend!
 Available all day on Saturdays and Sundays EST time